Old Bayview Cemetery: The career of a monument

-Updating In A New Century
+Updating in a new century

 Old Bayview Cemetery suffered further damage by vandals.
 Decades of truck and railroad travel along West Broadway, the construction of Corpus Christi's harbor bridge and of I-37 over the previous fifty years and the traffic these and nearby Concrete Street Amphitheater caused damaging vibrations.
 Much of the surrounding neighborhood had been bought, with some homes and buildings demolished, again altering the nature of the area.
 On 1 March 2001 the Caller-Times reported some of the damage and a plan by the Nueces County Historical Commission to engage in a detailed study as well as resrotation.

 According to the newspaper this began when Rosa G. Gonzales was seeking the grave of a great-great-grandfather, which she did not find, and noticed that the Dayton soldiers had no markers.
 With the gravesites located she began the project of correcting the situation.

 The Historical Commission began putting together a detailed account of what was known about the cemetery.
 The plan according to the Caller-Times was to "document all stone art forms, trees, fencing, stone curbing", compile a detailed account of what is known about the cemetery, and look for relatives of occupants.
 This historical and archaeological survey resulted in the creation of a cemetery website in February 2002.

-That September the Caller-Times announced a ceremony for Saturday 21 September 2002, that would be the culmination of the new updating.
+That September, the Caller-Times announced a ceremony for Saturday 21 September 2002, that would be the culmination of the new updating.
 The Historical Society, descendants of Mexican–American War veterans, and the public were invited.
 The Dayton markers were to be installed and the Veterans' Band would play Taps.
 No relatives of the steamboat disaster casualties could be located so a flag would be presented to Goldia Burroughs Hubert, a descendant of General Taylor who lived in Riviera, Texas.